yeehaa123/presentation-moonconf/slides.md

 <!---

 Good morning everyone.
-Really excited to be here.
+I am really excited to speak at this conference.
 My name is Jan Hein Hoogstad.
 In my previous life, I was a professor in philosophy and cultural studies.
 But that's all behind me.
 Nowadays, I'm running a startup called 'Offcourse'.

-Offcourse is going to radically change the way you learn new skills online, but that's not what I'm going to talk about in this presentation.
+Offcourse is going to radically change the way you learn new skills online, but that's not what this presentation is about.
 Please check out our website if you want to know more.

-Today, I am going to talk about buildings, actual buildings - houses, towers, bridges, etc. And I will discuss what these constructions share with the artifacts that we, developers, are creating: programs, libraries, and applications.
+Today, I want to talk about buildings, actual buildings - houses, towers, bridges, etc. And I will discuss what these constructions share with the artifacts that we, developers, are creating: programs, libraries, and applications.

 -->